mighty-hotdog/tokenswap/docs/theplan.md

 # Roadmap
 started:   16Jul2026
-today:     06Aug2026 (22 days)
+today:     07Aug2026 (23 days)

-* get to sufficiently complex custom token contracts that are unit/fuzz/invariant/onchain testable.
+* create sufficiently complex contracts that are unit/fuzz/invariant/onchain testable.
 * create test rigs and write test suites for them.
 * get to a MoneyPouch design that is buildable and begin building it.
   * compare with common designs + implementations.